Laura Coleman

 Laura Coleman (b. c.
-1986) is an English model, social media influencer and actress represented by MODELS 1.
-At Age 22, Coleman won the Miss England 2008 beauty pageant and represented England at Miss World.
+1986) is an English model, influencer and beauty pageant titleholder who was crowned Miss England 2008 and represented England at Miss World 2008.

 Biography

 Born in Melton Mowbray, Coleman comes from a family of models and beauty pageant winners.
 Her maternal grandmother Irene won 12 titles and became Miss Army Pin-Up and Miss Lovely Legs in the 1940s.
 Her mother Dena won 20 titles in her 20s, including Miss East Anglia and was a finalist in the Miss United Kingdom.

 Coleman won the title of Miss Leicestershire in 2005 while studying for a degree in business law and marketing at De Montfort University in Leicester, and came fourth in Miss England that year.

-Laura won Miss Derby in 2008 and went on to win Miss England on her second attempt on 18 July 2008, just a day after her graduation.
+Coleman won Miss Derby in 2008 and went on to win Miss England on her second attempt on 18 July 2008, just a day after her graduation.
 Coleman then represented England in Miss World 2008, in South Africa.

-Laura is currently living in London and represented by Models 1 model agency.
+Coleman is currently living in London and represented by Models 1 model agency.